Looking to create a micro job board with WordPress? MicroJobEngine might be for you.

 Cash payment receipt notification – sends an email to user detailing a cash transaction

-Payment receipt notification – sent to user when they pay via PayPal or 2Checkout
+Payment receipt notification – sent to the user when they pay via PayPal or 2Checkout

 New order notification – send to the seller when a user orders a micro job

-Delivered order – sent to buyer when seller has actually delivered the order
+Delivered order – sent to buyer when the seller has actually delivered the order

 Accepted order – sent to seller when the buyer accepts the delivery of the job